VirtusLab/gpki/docs/commands_docs/sync.rst

     gpki sync

-Synchronizes the local state with remote repository.
-Adds new keys if any available and removes revoked keys (unless disabled by a flag).
+Adds new, approved identities to the local GPG keychain.
+Updates revoked identities and removes deleted ones.
+For more context, see `identity` and `revoke` commands.

 **Options:**